irsbugs/cmrt/CMRT_Spark_Mail.md

 * Copy the **Your Registration Info** profile and give it the new name **Newsletter Subscriber Form**
 * Open the **Advanced Settings**
 	* **Add contacts to a group?** select **Newsletter Recipients**
  	* Note that there is a **Include reCAPTCHA?** option.
-This provided/requires a sign-up with Google.
+This is provided by/requires a sign-up with Google.
 * Save

 Every Individual created via this profile is automatically added to the group Newsletter Recipients